Peripheral Vascular Diseases

 Atherosclerosis in the leg arteries.
 The image shows how PAD affects the arteries in the legs.
 Figure A shows a normal artery with normal blood flow.
 The inset image shows a cross-section of the normal artery.
 Figure B shows an artery with plaque buildup that is partially blocking blood flow.
 The inset image shows a cross-section of the narrowed artery.

-Plaque buildup in the arteries is called atherosclerosis.
+Plaque buildup in the artery is called atherosclerosis.
 Atherosclerosis is a disease in which a waxy substance called plaque builds up on the inner lining of arteries.
 Plaque is made up of fat, cholesterol, fibrous tissue, and calcium.
 In PAD, plaque may reduce or fully block the flow of oxygen-rich blood through arteries to the body’s vital organs and the limbs.

 This health topic focuses on PAD in the legs and feet, but other types of PAD block blood flow to the brain, kidneys, or the intestines.
 A person may have atherosclerosis in just a single artery or in many.